 Comments will be approved before showing up.

-We are looking for a part-time jewellery maker to join our small team, on a part-time basis.
-The ideal candidate is someone who has goldsmithing experience, either in a commercial or home based workshop and is used to having tools in their hand every day.
+We are looking for a part-time jewellery maker to join our small team.
+The ideal candidate is someone who has jewellery making experience, either in a commercial or home based workshop and who is used to having tools in their hand every day.
 This is a busy and fast-paced workshop and speed and attention to detail are required.